"Zero@wavefunction" by Victoria Vesna and James Gimzewski. (copyright: Victoria Vesna and James Gimzewski)

 Today we see heightened awareness and interest in these hybridized practices, as the challenges facing society become increasingly complex.
 Our programs and activities reflect the exploding interest in this evolving field:

 Building on its renowned scholarly print publications, The Leonardo Publishing Program has grown to include online and electronic publishing initiatives that reach out to a broader audience.
 Current explorations include projects in interactive and emerging media, encompassing both open participation and peer-review practices, to meet the needs and interests of the Leonardo community.
-Publications include Leonardo and Leonardo Music Journal (in print and on-line) and the Leonardo Book Series (all published by the MIT Press); and the digital/electronic publications Leonardo Electronic Almanac, Leonardo On-Line, Leonardo eBooks, Leonardo Reviews, Leonardo Transactions and Leonardo Abstracts Service (LABS).
+Publications include Leonardo and Leonardo Music Journal (in print and on-line) and the Leonardo Book Series (all published by the MIT Press); and the digital/electronic publications Leonardo Electronic Almanac, Leonardo On-Line, Leonardo eBooks, Leonardo Reviews, Leonardo Statements and Leonardo Abstracts Service (LABS).
 The Leonardo Archives encompass 45 years of articles that provide a history of ground-breaking work by thousands of artists, scientists, technologists and theorists.

 The Leonardo Affiliate Program is at the heart of Leonardo’s thriving online community of artist and scientist professionals (and their institutions) working in the art/science/technology field.
 The Affiliate Program connects ground-breaking universities, departments, companies and individuals to Leonardo and to each other.
 In addition we have a rich history of collaborative activities with like-minded and complementary organizations and institutions around the world.
 Through the Leonardo Network, as well as targeted working groups and online forums, Leonardo serves as a center of knowledge sharing, resources, best practices and documentation in the field.